Rakesh-tech200/SpotifyClone/README.md

 # SpotifyClone
-A responsive clone of the Spotify website built using HTML and CSS, showcasing a pixel-perfect recreation of the homepage with seamless adaptation across devices.
+I have made a responsive clone of the Spotify website built using HTML and CSS, showcasing a pixel-perfect recreation of the homepage with seamless adaptation across devices.